lsst-sitcom/sitcomtn-079/index.rst

 - Cycle M1M3 CSC to standby and bring it back to online.
 The new table is now loaded during start step.

 - Do a 0 to 90 deg (or 90deg to 0 deg) sweep again and repeat the previous steps.
+Remember that when you run the LUT script, you will have to update the lut_path to point at your previous LUT file.

 - Do this 5 times.